awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-best-practices.md

 ## Using auto\-call<a name="autocall"></a>

-When your meeting starts, Amazon Chime can call every attendee automatically on all registered devices with Auto\-call\.
+When your meeting starts, Amazon Chime can call every attendee automatically on all registered devices with auto\-call\.
 You and your attendees don’t have to watch the calendar to join the meeting\.

-To use Auto\-call, make sure that **meet@chime\.aws** is invited to your meeting\.
+To use auto\-call, make sure that **meet@chime\.aws** is invited to your meeting\.

 You can remove **meet@chime\.aws** from the meeting invite to avoid having everyone’s devices ring at the same time; for example, if everyone is in the same office\.
 You can also remove **meet@chime\.aws** if your attendees would rather open the invite and choose the meeting link\.